 how they can relate to us today.

-❒ Chapters 16 & 17 focus on the Pros and Cons of freedom, important
+❒ Chapters 16 & 17 with a focus on the Pros and Cons of freedom, important

 philosophical concepts from the novel, and allegorical messages in the novel.

-❒ Chapter 18 focuses on important facts from the novel and their significance.
+❒ Chapter 18 with a focus on important facts from the novel and their significance.

-Students have the opportunity to infer their opinion of the ending with the
+Students have the opportunity to inference their opinion of the ending with the

 possibility of discussing the importance of mental health in society.